plazatechnologies/lead-documentation/README.md

 ## Overview

-This documentation shows how to create a webhook to **receive our leads**.
+This documentation describes how to create a webhook to **receive our leads**.
 Our leads will be sent to the webhook via the payload described in the **Request Body Parameters** below.
 You must provide us the required {{realEstateID}} and a valid authorization token to successfully receive these leads.

 ## Endpoint